netscaler/netscaler-k8s-ingress-controller/docs/deploy/deploy-openshift-sharding.md

 ### Verify route configuration

-You can verify the OpenShift route configuration on a Citrix ADC VPX by performing the following steps:
+You can verify the OpenShift route configuration on a Netscaler VPX by performing the following steps:

-1. Log on to Citrix ADC VPX by performing the following:
+1. Log on to Netscaler VPX by performing the following:

-    -  Use an SSH client such as PuTTy, to open an SSH connection to Citrix ADC VPX.
+    -  Use an SSH client such as PuTTy, to open an SSH connection to Netscaler VPX.
-    -  Log on to Citrix ADC VPX by using administrator credentials.
+    -  Log on to Netscaler VPX by using administrator credentials.

 1. Check if the service group is created using the following command.

         show serviceGroup

-1. Verify the route configuration on Citrix ADC VPX in the ``show serviceGroup`` command output.
+1. Verify the route configuration on Netscaler VPX in the ``show serviceGroup`` command output.

     Following is a sample route configuration from the ``show serviceGroup`` command output.